The official website for the States of Guernsey

 Share this page

-From 3rd April 2023, free LFTs will no longer be available for members of the community who are symptomatic.
-LFTs will continue to be used to minimise the risk of potential outbreaks in vulnerable locations, by testing islanders admitted to such settings, including the hospital, care homes and prison.
+Since 3rd April 2023 free LFTs are no longer available for members of the community who are symptomatic.
+LFTs may continue to be used to minimise the risk of potential outbreaks in vulnerable locations, by testing islanders admitted to such settings, including the hospital, care homes and prison.
 Visitors to such locations are no longer advised to test beforehand but are strongly encouraged against visiting friends or relatives if symptomatic.

-LFTs are available to purchase online or from local pharmacies if required.
+Testing for at-home diagnosis is optional.
+LFTs are available to purchase online or from local pharmacies if required for this purpose.

 Returning to work or school